stoeckmann/xwallpaper/README.md

 # xsetwallpaper

-The xsetwallpaper utility allows you to set an image file as your X wallpaper.
+The xsetwallpaper utility allows you to set image files as your X wallpaper.
 PNG file format is supported by default and preferred, but optional JPEG support exists as well.